March 12, 2026 (3mo ago)

 A missing WHERE clause on an UPDATE or DELETE statement affects every row in the table.
 It happens more often than anyone admits.
 Without point-in-time recovery configured, that data is gone.
 Even with backups, restoring a single table from a full database backup takes hours.

 When five developers share the same postgres://admin:password@prod-db connection string, you can't tell who ran what query.
 PostgreSQL's pg_stat_statements tracks query patterns, but not which human triggered them.
-If someone drops a column, good luck figuring out who.
+If someone drops a column, you can't figure out who.

 An SSH tunnel to production forwards a port from the database server to the developer's laptop.
 That tunnel stays open until they close it.
 Any process on their machine can connect to that forwarded port.
 If their laptop is compromised, the attacker has a direct path to your production database.